simon-parker01/data-engineer-test/README.md

   * ### Athena
     * Contains an athena query to answer the question "When and where was the hotteset day"

 **Note** This ETL makes use of two AWS Glue crawlers to populate a data cataglue.
 One to catalogue the CSV data in the s3 bucket fur use by the glue script and one to catalogue the parquet data for use in Athena.
-The Glue job will fail if the CSV doesn't contain data in the format specficed in the Gle data catalgue
+The Glue job will fail if the CSV doesn't contain data in the format specficed in the Glue data catalgue